ceph/ceph/doc/rados/operations/control.rst

 lagging metadata server from making bad changes to data on the OSDs.

-These commands are mostly only useful for failure testing, as blacklists are normally maintained automatically and shouldn't need manual intervention. ::
+These commands are mostly only useful for failure testing, as blacklists are normally maintained automatically and should not need manual intervention. ::

 	ceph osd blacklist add ADDRESS[:source_port] [TIME]